akyriazis/nature-simulation/README.md

 eppepspspsppespppeeenpeppppeepeppnepppnpepneeeepeeepeeeeeeee - DEAD AT AGE 10 by predation while asleep eppepspspsppespppeeenpeppppeepeppnepppnpepneeeepeeepeeeeeeee - DEAD AT AGE 10 by predation while asleep
 ```
-This is the extent that I evolved this population to.
+This is the extent to which I've evolved this population.
 Their scores are definitely increasing.
-It is interesting to notice that they are getting greedy toward the end and are eating as much as possible in the last stretch because there is no consequence of lacking fitness after the 60th iteration.
+It is interesting to note that they are getting greedy toward the end and are eating as much as possible in the last stretch because there is no consequence of lacking fitness after the 60th iteration.

 ##Conclusion

 The algorithm appears to be working and producing interesting results!
 It's hard to try to conceptually understand what the optimal solution to a problem like this might be, but evolutionary algorithms are certaintly making it clearer.
-This is a very simple application that took me under an hour to make.
+This is a very simple application that was very easy to implement with my evolutionary algorithm engine.
 I'm interested in seeing the potential in evolutionary algorithms for more realistic models, and more significant problems.